tfoxo/System.Cor3/Source-Utils/Forms-ToolSuite/readme.md

 I deal with a few different kinds of template-based systems.
 For example, the generator application has one, somewhate different template system where we are dealing with tables, and the fields within the table.
 This template system is designed for HTML rendering of information from a databsae, as well as to simplify the design process, where we could simply update the templates, and restart the web application.

+Particularly here, we have a template system that is well suited for rendering advanced tables, with grouping.
+As shown in the above image, we have the following fields within a single template:

+* container --- topmost encapsulation
+* row --- like a row within a table
+* grouphead --- a group header
+* groupfoot --- a group footer
+* head --- like a table-header
+* foot --- like a table-footer
+* note --- non template, just for writing notes.
+* table --- the name of the table that the template applies to.
+This field might be used like a tag within the other template-sections mentioned above.
+* fields --- a comma-delimited list of the fields.
+The fields are simply here for reference.

 ### MEF Binary Source

 License